-Maintenance Loan
+HE Maintenance Bursary and Loan

-Student loans are an integral part of the system of student support.
+Student loans are an integral part of the system of HE student support.
 Students who are eligible for a maintenance student loan are, of course, free to decide whether to take out a loan and, if so, how much to borrow.

-However, a full-time student must have taken out a student living cost loan and applied for the full amount to which they are entitled before receiving help from the Childcare Fund.
-Institutions should contact SAAS if they are unsure whether a student has applied for their maximum maintenance loan entitlement.
+However, a student must have taken out, or applied for, any living cost loan and/or bursary to which they are entitled before receiving help from the Childcare Fund.
+Institutions should contact SAAS if they are unsure whether a student has applied for any SAAS living cost support, including loans.